Boxing at the 2018 Commonwealth Games

-Boxing at the 2018 Commonwealth Games was held at the Oxenford Studios in the Gold Coast, Australia from April 5th to 14th.
+Boxing at the 2018 Commonwealth Games was the 21st appearance of the Boxing at the Commonwealth Games.
+The boxing competition was held at the Oxenford Studios in the Gold Coast, Australia from 5 April to 14 April 2018.

 A total of 16 events are scheduled to be held, 10 for men and six for women.
 Additional women's events were added by the Commonwealth Games Federation (CGF) to get to a gender equal number of events overall for men and women.